2019-12-02

 - Letter of resignations and old curriculum vitae

-- The aforementioned MySQL backups.
+- The previous MySQL backups.

 - Backup of our Front Page Sports Football leagues

-- Backup of some of my very early web sites.
+- Backup of some of my very early websites.

 - A README.TXT created in 1995 explaining how to get the most out of your Zip Drive.